as-iotex/helium-w3bstream-mkr_wan_3010/README.md

 Follow the next steps to generate your API key:

-- In w3bstream Studio, click on your wallet address in the top-left corner.
+- In w3bstream Studio, click on your wallet address in the top right corner.
 - Click on **Settings**
 - Add a new API key with **Event** privileges set to **Read/Write**.
 - Copy the newly generated API key, you'll need to add it to yout Helium integration later.